recursive-redundancy/problem-array-unique-values/README.md

 Therefore this method is O(n) linear time.

 ## Solution 2
+This method utilizes JavaScript's built-in Map Object to build a Hash Map of every unique value found in the array.
+We iterate each element in the array, and use the Map.prototype.set to add the element to the Map.
+Since the set method will update the item if it already exists, the resulting Map will contain only unique values.
+After we have traversed the entire array, we use the Map.prototype.size property to determine how many unique values there are.

+### Time Complexity
+* The Map.size property is O(1) constant time.
+* The Map.set operation is O(logn) logarithmic time.
+* Traversing the array takes O(n) linear time.

+Therefore this method is O(nlogn) log-linear time.

 # Testing
 A test.js script is included for unit testing.
 Test is run on a set of different arrays - one of the array tests being an empty array (returns 0).
 Test is run by 'npm test' command.